An aviation career is a career of travel, excitement, and hard work. Ensuring that you have the right training behind you is vital.

 With the aviation industry growing as quickly as it is, airport operations are gaining a massive boost in growth too.
 Workers in the industry need to be skilled, and responsible in order to carry out the complex day to day tasks.
 This two year Diploma will provide you with a headstart in either airlines, freight forwarders, or ground handling companies.

-The on campus programmes covers air cargo operations, airport management and airport security.
-You will also be equipped with the knowledge on business management and strategic planning in order for you to grow rapidly in your career.
+The on campus programmes covers air cargo operations, airport management, and airport security.
+You will also be equipped with the knowledge of business management and strategic planning in order for you to grow rapidly in your career.
 Upon completion of this course, you’ll receive a Diploma in International Airport Operations.
-This will allow you to gain knowledge in handling air cargo, analyse the technical characteristics of aircrafts for planning, operations, and revenue management and ensure efficiency, safety and security of the airport and cargo
+This will allow you to gain knowledge in handling air cargo, analyse the technical characteristics of aircraft for planning, operations, and revenue management and ensure efficiency, safety, and security of the airport and cargo

 International Travel and Tourism

 If the world of travel and tourism is in your heart, a career could be your answer.
 The three year, on campus Diploma, provides you with the hands on industry-knowledge and to jump start your career.
 Training is closely aligned with regular site visits to ensure you’re job ready on graduation.

 You will be trained in customer service, marketing conceptions, research, sales strategies as well as tourism products, services, and experiences.
 Your position will be largely focussed on keeping up with the latest trends in tourism and staying on top of the latest hot spots to visit.

 If the sky is your destination, and a passport full of stamps appeals to you, this two year Diploma in International Airline Cabin Crew Duties could be your solution.